Last Updated on February 25, 2021 by Jim Ferri

 Day Trips From Helsinki

 Suomenlinna is a national monument, a UNESCO world heritage site and one of the most popular attractions in Finland.
 At one time the sprawling six-island fortress, built by Sweden in the 18th and 19th centuries, was home to almost 900 people.
-The main museum of the fortress showcases its history, spanning more than 260 years.

-The other great and popular day trip from Helsinki is the ferry from Helsinki to Tallinn.
+Another popular day trip from Helsinki is the ferry from Helsinki to Tallinn.
 Three ferry companies sail the route: Tallink Silja, Viking, and Eckerö.

 If you’d rather stay in Finland, you may want to consider medieval Turku, an interesting city on Finland’s west coast.
 It’s only two hours away by train (a $20-30 ride) and is another interesting possibility for a day trip from Helsinki.